 Only Lonza Sales AG, or Lonza, is currently capable of manufacturing commercial quantities of Soliris.
-We will not be capable of manufacturing Soliris for commercial sale until such time as we have requested and received the required regulatory approvals.
+We will not be capable of manufacturing Soliris for commercial sale, on our own, until such time as we have requested and received the required regulatory approvals for our manufacturing facility in Rhode Island, which is not yet complete.
 Therefore, we anticipate that we will depend entirely on one company, Lonza, to manufacture Soliris for commercial sale until that time.
-We cannot be certain that our arrangement with Lonza will be extended, if necessary, or extended upon commercially reasonable terms, or that Lonza will be able to perform uninterrupted supply chain services.
+We cannot be certain that Lonza will be able to perform uninterrupted supply chain services.
 If Lonza were unable to perform its services for any period, we may incur substantial loss of sales.
-If we are forced to find an alternative supply chain service provider for Soliris, in addition to loss of sales, we may also incur costs in establishing a new arrangement.
+If we are forced to find an alternative supplier for Soliris, in addition to loss of sales, we may also incur costs in establishing a new arrangement.